-When you bring a new kitten into your home, it is an exciting time, and for some pet owners can be a first-time experience with a baby pet.
+When you bring a new kitten into your home, it’s an exciting time, and for some pet owners can be a first-time experience with a baby pet.
 The joys of kitten ownership come with its own set of “firsts”, expectations, and obstacles.
-Because of this, resourceful tools such as our kitten care 101 guide helps, whether you’re a seasoned pet owner or first-time cat owner.
-Likewise, we all want our feline friends to adapt to their new environment and have a happy experience in their new forever home.
-We sat down with on-site Trupanion veterinarian, Dr. Caroline Wilde, to discuss what to expect when bringing home a new kitten and provide essential kitten care tips any household can adopt.
+Because of this, resourceful tools like our kitten care 101 guide can help, whether you’re a seasoned pet owner or first-time cat owner.
+Naturally, you want your furry friend to adapt to their new environment and have a happy experience in their new forever home.
+Fortunately, we sat down with Trupanion veterinarian, Dr. Caroline Wilde, to discuss what to expect when bringing home a new kitten and essential kitten care tips to help any household.

 Kitten care 101: five essential tips for new cat owners